-Leading doctors in reproductive medicine and transgender clinics open the donor to trans women to get womb transplant
+Leading doctors in reproductive medicine and transgender clinics open the door to trans women to get womb transplant

 Ben Jones, a surgeon at Imperial and member of the Womb Transplant UK organisation is planning the first operations this year

 Dr Richard Paulson former president of the American Society for Reproductive Medicine, said, in an interview in “The Mirror”, he could think of no anatomical reason why a womb could not be successfully implanted into a transgender woman.
 He added: ‘You could do it tomorrow.
 There would be additional challenges, but I don’t see any obvious problem that would preclude it.
 ‘I personally suspect there are going to be trans women who are going to want to have a uterus and will likely get the transplant.’
 (February 10, 2019)

 Also a leading British plastic surgeon, Christopher Inglefield has called for transgender women to receive life changing womb transplants so they can have their own children.
 It follows the delivery of the world’s first baby from a womb transplant.
 The transplant was given to the woman from a deceased donor last year, see our Report.